affinitydevtait/bones-boilerplate/README.md

  It's meant to be used as a per-project template, this means no Child Themes.
 Taking the Mobile-First approach is the way to go when building a responsive project.
 So our boilerplate comes ready to roll with a unique LESS/Sass setup that serves minimal resources to smaller screens and scales up depending on your viewport.

+!!!
+IF YOU HAVE ANYTHING TO ADD ADD IT OR LET ME KNOW !!!

 ***Starting Your Project***

 Depending on how to manage your development process, an ideal process would be as follows: